Causal Multi-Task Demand Learning: Model

 \section{Model}

-\paragraph{Tasks, Data, and Notation}We consider a multi-task demand learning environment with $N$ tasks, indexed by $i = 1,\dots,N$.
-For concreteness, one can imagine that each task corresponds to a distinct store selling a fixed product.
-Tasks are heterogeneous and are characterized by observable contextual covariates $Z_i \in \mathbb{R}^d$, which may include demographics, competition information, geographic attributes, and other store-level features.
-We assume that $\{Z_i\}_{i=1}^N$ are drawn independently from an unknown distribution $\mathcal{P}_Z$.
-For each task $i$, we observe $K$ historical price--demand pairs
+We study a multi-task demand learning setting with $N$ tasks indexed by $i = 1,\dots,N$.
+Each task can be interpreted as a distinct store selling a fixed product.
+Tasks are heterogeneous and described by observable covariates $Z_i \in \mathbb{R}^d$, capturing demographics, competition, geography, and other store-level features.
+We assume $\{Z_i\}_{i=1}^N$ are i.i.d.\ draws from an unknown distribution $\mathcal{P}_Z$.
+For each task $i$, we observe a sequence of $K$ price--demand pairs

-where $p_{ik}\in\mathbb{R}$ denotes the price charged and $D_{ik}\in\mathbb{R}$ denotes realized demand.
-Here, $k$ represents a sequential pricing path---e.g., $p_{ik}$ is the price posted on day $k$ over a window of length $K$ and $D_{ik}$ is the corresponding demand.
-Prices may repeat across the $K$ observations.
-We focus on regimes with limited within-task price variation, where each task exhibits only a small number of \emph{distinct} price levels (e.g., two or three).
-Throughout, we assume that at least two distinct prices are observed for every task.